lesterchan/wp-postratings/README.md

 ## Changelog
 ### Version 1.81
+* NEW: Added worstRating of 1.
+Props @rafaellop
 * NEW: Checked for defined() for RATINGS_IMG_EXT to allow overwrite
 * FIXED: Integration with WP-Stats